-WHEREAS, DHS invited the National Trust for Historic Preservation (“National Trust”) to comment on February 3, 2023, August 11, 2023, and September 12, 2023 and received no response to date; and

-WHEREAS, DHS provided opportunities for public review and comment by publishing online information about this Agreement and receiving comments through an online platform from September 13, 2023 to October 30, 2023 and received [results of public comment]; and
+WHEREAS, DHS provided opportunities for public review and comment by publishing online information about this Agreement on the Department’s webpage from September 13, 2023 to December 1, 2023 and received no public comments and comments from 14 SHPOs, five (5) Tribes, the National Trust, the ACHP, NATHPO, and the United South & Eastern Tribes; and

-WHEREAS, upon execution of this Agreement, and as detailed in this Agreement, the ACHP may still provide advisory comments to DHS regarding the coordination of Section 106 reviews, notify DHS of concerns raised by the NCSHPO, Tribes, SHPOs, THPOs, NHOs, the National Trust, other interested parties and the public regarding an undertaking, and participate in the resolution of adverse effects for complex, controversial, or other non-routine undertakings in accordance with Appendix A of 36 CFR Part 800; and
+WHEREAS, upon execution of this Agreement, and as detailed in this Agreement, the ACHP may still provide advisory comments to DHS regarding the coordination of Section 106 reviews, notify DHS of concerns raised by the NCSHPO, Tribes, SHPOs, THPOs, NHOs, NATHPO, the National Trust, other interested parties and the public regarding an undertaking, and participate in the resolution of adverse effects for complex, controversial, or other non-routine undertakings in accordance with Appendix A of 36 CFR Part 800;

-NOW THEREFORE, DHS, ACHP, and NCSHPO (hereinafter, “consulting parties”) agree that implementation of this Agreement in accordance with the following stipulations will allow DHS to meet its responsibilities under Section 106 of the NHPA for undertakings subject to this Agreement.
+NOW THEREFORE, DHS, ACHP, and NCSHPO (hereinafter, “signatories”) agree that implementation of this Agreement in accordance with the following stipulations will allow DHS to meet its responsibilities under Section 106 of the NHPA for undertakings subject to this Agreement.

 STIPULATIONS

-DHS will implement climate resiliency and sustainability undertakings (“CRS Undertakings”) identified in Appendix A of this Agreement in accordance with the following stipulations.
+DHS will implement climate resiliency and sustainability undertakings (“CRS Undertakings”) in accordance with the following stipulations.

 Definitions